 Requirements for Applicants

 Applicants should have a bachelor’s degree from a CHEA recognized program.
 Seminary degree completed or in progress is preferred.
 English language proficiency adequate to function effectively in the clinical and educational settings is necessary.
-For the three-unit residency program, a prior unit of CPE is preferred.
+For the residency program, a prior unit of CPE is not required.

 Temporary housing is available for up to 1 month.